 Lifestyle and home remedies

 You can usually get rid of body lice by cleaning yourself and any personal belongings that may be contaminated.
-Wash infested bedding, clothing and towels with hot, soapy water — at least 130 F (54 C) — and dry them at high heat for at least 20 minutes.
+Wash infested bedding, clothing and towels with hot, soapy water — at least 130 F (54 C) — and machine dry them on high heat for at least 20 minutes.

 Items that can't be washed may be sealed in a plastic bag for two weeks.